 What to Expect from This Husky Snowshoe Adventure

 The moment you arrive outside the Radisson Blu Hotel in Tromsø, the friendly guides will greet you and prepare you for a five-hour journey into the Arctic wilderness.
-The tour strikes a good balance between activity, animal interaction, and relaxation—perfect for those who want to experience a lot without feeling exhausted.
+The tour strikes a good balance between activity, animal interaction, and relaxation—great for those who want to experience a lot without feeling exhausted.

 The Transportation and Meeting Point